bertilmuth/requirementsascode/README.md

 If your interactions are independent from each other, that's your use case model.
 For sequences of interactions, create a [use case model with flows](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld) instead.
 It's a simple alternative to state machines, understandable by developers and business people alike.

-In use case theory, use cases look at the system from a user's perspective.
-Technology decisions are postponed to the _use case realization_.
-This separation enables more focused discussions about the value the system provides to users, and finding the right solution for the problem to solve.

-In requirements as code, use case models are technology free as well.
-They call message handlers through interfaces.
-Message handlers are the use case realization.
-They orchestrate the calls to the domain code and the technical infrastructure external to the boundary.
-This makes it easier for you to change your technical infrastructure later in development.

 Requirements as code is influenced by the ideas of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [hexagonal architecture](https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture).
 It can be used to [implement them](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf).
 And it goes beyond them.